Halo Murid Naga!

 - Any other fun small items that start a conversation between you and your host family and represent something special and unique about you!

 Note: Photos are always special and often a great parting gift as well.
 Whether you choose to give families photos or not, bring some to show them pieces of your daily life.
+Just me mindful to bring/show pictures that are culturally appropriate for Indonesia.

 Feel free to reach out if you have any questions about what gifts might be appropriate.